sulpub/linux_informations/README.md

 sudo atp-get upgrade      //upgrade all package installed on your distribution sudo apt-get install gimp //exemple to install gimp software for example you can replace gimp by other software.... sudo apt-get remove gimp  //remove gimp software for example.
 You can replace gimp by other software for removing....

+sudo apt-get install libffi6=3.2.1-6   //specify a version of the librairy

 ```

 # network information